 3) Immunoglobulin E (IgE)

-This is a type of antibody produced by the immune system during allergic reactions.
-They fight specific allergens, so there are many types of IgE that the immune system will manufacture.
+IgE is a type of antibody produced by the immune system during allergic reactions.
+They are fight specific allergens, so there are many types of IgE that the immune system will manufacture.
 They are programmed to coat and surround the mast cells in the area affected by the allergic reaction.

 What Are the Symptoms of Allergic Reactions?

-Symptoms are based mostly on the type of allergen and the parts of the body that become affected.
+Symptoms are based mainly on the type of allergen and the parts of the body that become affected.
 Typical symptoms include:

 Sneezing, runny nose, itchy nose, runny and bloodshot eyes.
 Airborne allergens can also cause asthma, which is when the allergic reaction occurs in the lining of the lungs.
 Conjunctivitis (pink eye) is an allergic reaction located in the lining of the eyes.

 Allergic reactions to foods are some of the most severe of any type.
 Symptoms include swelling and itching of the lips, throat, and esophagus.
 Cramping and diarrhea can occur when the intestinal tract is involved.
 Hives are common too.
-These are allergic reactions that are the result of allergens absorbed into the bloodstream.
-Blood-borne allergens can cause systemic reactions that can involve the whole body.
+These are allergic reactions resulting from allergens absorbed into the bloodstream.
+Blood-borne allergens can cause systemic reactions that can include the whole body.
 Rarely body organs such as the kidneys or brain can experience dangerous swelling and inflammation due to systemic allergic reactions.

-These reactions take place on the skin, usually from direct skin contact with an allergen (contact dermatitis) or through absorbing allergens via the air or gastrointestinal tract (atopic dermatitis).
+These reactions occur on the skin, usually from direct skin contact with an allergen (contact dermatitis) or through absorbing allergens via the air or gastrointestinal tract (atopic dermatitis).
 Typical signs include hives, swelling, itchy skin, and blistering.

 These most commonly occur from insect bites but can also result from allergic reactions to injected drugs.
 Since they go directly into the circulatory system, they have the potential to produce fast, hard-hitting symptoms that can be very dangerous.